Tuesday, July 24, 2007

 I first read this book 30 years ago, but not until recently did I realize

-or understand the divisions in Spain between the Catalan and the
+or understand the divisions in

 Castilian languages.
 This book gives a small insight into these cultural and linguistic divisions.